joaopereiradsantos/joaopereiradsantos-hugowebsite/content/home/skills.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 29

-title: Skills
+title: MBTI
-subtitle:
+subtitle: Myers–Briggs Type Indicator

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.